-US regulations (21 CFR 50 and 45 CFR 46) require that informed consent be documented by the use of a written informed consent form approved by the responsible IRBs/ECs and signed and dated by the participant or the participant's legally authorized representative at the time of consent.
-The DAIDS Policy: Requirements for Source Documentation in DAIDS Funded and/or Sponsored Clinical Trials provides extensive detailed information to guide CRS staff in meeting this requirement, as well as several suggestions for documenting the informed consent process apart from the informed consent form.
+US regulations (21 CFR 50 and 45 CFR 46) require that informed consent be documented by the use of a written informed consent form approved by the responsible IRBs/ECs and signed and dated by the participant or the participant's legally authorized representative at the time of consent, unless waived per the specifications of 45 CFR 46 Subpart A. The DAIDS SCORE Manual for Informed Consent of Participants provides extensive detailed information to guide CRS staff in meeting this requirement, as well as several suggestions for documenting the informed consent process apart from the informed consent form.
 CRS SOPs for obtaining informed consent should specify standard informed consent practices to be followed by all CRS staff involved in conducting the informed consent process with potential study participants.